Llangollen International Musical Eisteddfod: Origins

+Motto

 The Welsh motto of the International Eisteddfod, "Byd gwyn fydd byd a gano.
-Gwaraidd fydd ei gerddi fo," was composed by the poet T. Gwynn Jones and appears on the Eisteddfod trophies.
-It is usually translated as, "Blessed is a world that sings, Gentle are its songs."
+Gwaraidd fydd ei gerddi fo", was composed by the poet T. Gwynn Jones in 1946, a few months after the eisteddfod was established.
+It has appeared on the Eisteddfod trophies, artwork and various artefacts of the eisteddfod for 75 years.
+It is usually translated as: "Blessed is a world that sings.
+Gentle are its songs."

+However the word gwyn has a number of meanings, for example "white" as well as "pure" or "holy", and it is used many times in the Bible, for example in the Beatitudes, to translate the Greek word μακάριοι, where English uses "blessed".
+It is said that Gwynn Williams was referring to this in selecting the motto.
+However in March 2023, it appeared that the motto was being misinterpreted by English speakers to mean the colour "white".
+There was a proposal for the eisteddfod to change its motto, but there was a wave of opposition to this, and it did not proceed.

 Recent years

 The 2007 Eisteddfod included performances by José Carreras, Joan Baez, and Hayley Westenra.
 In 2008, there were performances by Elaine Paige, All Angels, and Alfie Boe; in 2009, performances by Barbara Dickson, Sir Willard White, Blake, and Natasha Marsh, with a James Bond 007 spectacular, featuring the Orchestra of Welsh National Opera, as the Sunday finale; 2010 saw performances by Katherine Jenkins and Nigel Kennedy.
 In 2011 there were concerts featuring Lulu, Russell Watson, Faryl Smith, Ruthie Henshaw and McFly.

-In 2012 the Eisteddfod played host to Lesley Garrett, Alison Balsom, Nicola Benedettii and Sian Edwards in a celebration concert for the Queen's Diamond Jubilee.
+In 2012, the Eisteddfod played host to Lesley Garrett, Alison Balsom, Nicola Benedettii and Sian Edwards in a celebration concert for the Queen's Diamond Jubilee.
 There were also appearances by Alfie Boe, Steffan Morris, and Valentina Nafornta, and a performance of Karl Jenkins's new work "The Peacemakers" by a specially formed massed choir accompanied by the Llangollen International Eisteddfod Orchestra.
 The week was rounded off by the Grand Finale Concert, featuring Fflur Wyn, Wynne Evans, Mark Llewelyn Evans, John Owen-Jones and Richard Balcombe.

-In recent years the Sunday evening concert has been given over to more "popular" music.
+In recent years, the Sunday evening concert has been given over to more "popular" music.
 Starting with McFly in 2011, subsequent concerts have included UB40, Status Quo (band), and Manic Street Preachers.